 - prepare learners for employment; and - support a range of roles in the workplace.

-The qualification provides a specialist work-related programme of study that provides breadth and depth of knowledge and understanding, along with practical skills required in the business sector.
+The qualification provides a specialist work-related programme of study that provides breadth and depth of knowledge and understanding, along with practical skills required across a number of generic sectors.
+It also allows specialist development through the optional units.